Parks & Recreation

 - Moss Beach Park - neighborhood park/playground built by volunteers in 2004, acquired by County in 2013 at request of community.

-- Devil's Slide Coastal Trail & County Park, converted from the former highway, is scheduled to open to the public in March 2014.
+- Devil's Slide Coastal Trail & County Park, converted from the former highway, opened to the public in March 2014.

 County Parks is the lead agency for the California Coastal Trail (CCT) in the Midcoast.
 The County has secured funding to plan the CCT connection at the missing link (400 ft of danger) at Surfer's Beach, and is coordinating the project with property owner (CalTrans) and jurisdiction (HMB & CCC).

 County Parks 2008 Midcoast Action Plan (MAP) projects are funded by the Midcoast "Park Mitigation Fee".
 The fee, established in 2003, on all new and remodel construction, is to be used for Midcoast parkland development and improvements - not operations and maintenance.
 Midcoast Parks Development Fund income/expenditures report thru 2012 is here.
 The Midcoast Parks & Recreation Committee (MPRC), headed by County Parks, has guided the implementation of the MAP.
 Contact Sam Herzberg with questions or to get on the email notification list.

 2010 CA Coastal Trail - Pillar Point to Mirada Surf

 2008 Midcoast Action Plan for Parks & Recreation